KirbyPhillips/Social_Media_Performance_EDA/README.md

 - **Content Category shows the strongest variation**, with Educational and Customer Story at **0.20** and Entertainment at **0.08**, producing a **0.12 range**.
 - The findings indicate that **content category is the strongest differentiator, followed by post type and then platform**, making category-level performance an important focus for the dashboard and portfolio analysis.

+## 10. Exploratory Data Analysis Pipeline Summary

+### What this code block is doing and why it's needed

+- Runs a **complete EDA health check** covering dataset size, memory, missing values, duplicates, numeric statistics, categorical summaries, and skewness.
+- Consolidates the checks into one structured overview to provide **situational awareness before deeper analysis**.

+### Interpretation of the output

+- The dataset has **5,600 rows and 24 columns**, with **no duplicates** and only **Clicks** and **Click_Through_Rate** missing (66.79% each).
+- Engagement and other performance metrics are **strongly right-skewed**, with a small number of high-performing posts pulling the mean above the median.
+- The dataset contains **6 platforms, 5 content categories, 7 post types, and 8 regions**; Video is the dominant post type and Educational is the largest content category.
+- **Nine numeric columns are highly skewed**, so median performance is more representative than the mean and high-performing outliers should be investigated rather than removed.
+- The **66.79% missing rate for click data** limits click-based analysis to **1,860 posts** and should be treated as a key data limitation.